F is for Frog Craft

 - Make sure the plates are dry enough that they can be handled.

 - Start by stacking the plates with the green one on the bottom and the red on top, so the plain white sides facing each other.
 Help your child fold the plates sandwiched together in half across the diameter of the plates.
 You've just made a semicircular froggie head with a big red mouth space inside!

 - Stick two froggie legs on each side of the semicircle, inserting them between the bottom green and red sandwiched layer.
-Now have your child use the glue to attach the frog legs to the green layer and then have her use the glue to attach the green layer to the red.
+Now have your child use the glue to attach the frog legs to the green layer and then have them use the glue to attach the green layer to the red.
 When you're done, make sure that the plates are folded so that there is a semicircle with legs sticking out.